PrefectHQ/prefect-helm/README.md

     helm search repo prefect
     ```

-    **Note**: The repository includes a legacy `prefect-orion` chart, which no longer receives updates and will be removed in June 2023.
-Please use `prefect-server` instead.

 2. Install the Helm chart

     Each chart will require some specific configuration values to be provided, see the individual chart Readme's for more information on configuring and installing the chart.